-Transfusion-associated sepsis (TAS)/Bacterial contamination (BaCon) may likewise manifest with fever, chills, rigors, nausea, or vomiting, dyspnea \pm hypoxia, hypotension/septic shock, tachycardia, oliguria, and disseminated intravascular coagulation.
-This case is microbiologically at-risk as a last-day shelf-life platelet.
+Transfusion-associated sepsis (TAS)/Bacterial contamination (BaCon) may likewise manifest with fever, chills, rigors, nausea, or vomiting, dyspnea ± hypoxia, hypotension/septic shock, tachycardia, oliguria, and DIC.
+This case may be at higher risk of BaCon since it involves a last-day shelf-life platelet and platelets have a higher risk of BaCon since they are stored at room temperature (vs RBCs stored in refrigerator and plasma in freezer).